 It is also necessary to create a MySQL subuser for Moodle.
 You can create it from the MySQL Databases section of your Control Panel as well.
 Be sure to grant all privileges to the MySQL subuser.

-4. You will need to switch the PHP interpreter to PHP 7 for Moodle to install.
-You can do this through the online Control Panel -> PHP Settings section, tab "Default PHP Version".
+4. You may need to switch the PHP interpreter to PHP 7 or later for Moodle to install.
+You can do this through the online Control Panel -> PHP Settings section.
 Changing the PHP version is covered in this section of the online manual.